Magnus Lindberg - Composer in Residence

 Finnish conductor Magnus Lindberg became the London Philharmonic Orchestra's Composer in Residence from the beginning of the 2014/15 season.

 Previously Composer in Residence at the New York Philharmonic from 2009–12, Lindberg has been described by The Times as 'one of the major voices of 21st-century composition'.
 The LPO 2014/15 season featured the world premiere of Accused: three interrogations for soprano and orchestra, performed by Barbara Hannigan, and the UK premiere of his Second Piano Concerto, given by Yefim Bronfman.
-The 2015/16 season included a performance of his Violin Concerto No. 1 by Christian Tetzlaff and the world premiere of his Second Violin Concerto performed by Frank Peter Zimmermann, as well as performances of Gran Duo and Corrente.
+2015/16 saw a performance of his Violin Concerto No. 1 by Christian Tetzlaff and the world premiere of his Second Violin Concerto performed by Frank Peter Zimmermann, as well as performances of Gran Duo and Corrente.

 Magnus Lindberg was born in Helsinki in 1958.
 Following piano studies he entered the Sibelius Academy where his composition teachers included Einojuhani Rautavaara and Paavo Heininen.
 The latter encouraged his pupils to look beyond the prevailing Finnish conservative and nationalist aesthetics, and to explore the works of the European avant-garde.
 This led around 1980 to the founding of the informal grouping known as the Ears Open Society including Lindberg and his contemporaries Hämeeniemi, Kaipainen, Saariaho and Salonen, which aimed to encourage a greater awareness of mainstream modernism.
 Lindberg made a decisive move in 1981, travelling to Paris for studies with Globokar and Grisey.
 During this time he also attended Donatoni’s classes in Siena, and made contact with Ferneyhough, Lachenmann and Höller.